 An effective home-school partnership is essential for maximising pupil potential.
-The school operates an "open door policy" whereby we welcome parents and carers in to the school for constructive dialogues with Teachers, members of our Senior Leadership Team and with our Education and Family Liaison Officer.
+The School operates an "open door policy" whereby we welcome parents and carers into the School for constructive dialogues with class tutors, pastoral and academic leads (PALs), subject teachers, members of our Senior Leadership Team and with our Education and Family Liaison Officer (title?).
 School staff and parents/carers contact each other through regular phone calls and emails as necessary, sometimes on a daily basis.
 These measures foster an open, trusting relationship between pupil, home and school.